-- Discuss the way items are sorted in the store (e.g., why do they put the milk and eggs in the same section?
-How are the fruits organized in the produce section?).
+- Discuss the way items are sorted in the store.
+(Why do they put the milk and eggs in the same section?
+How are the fruits organized in the produce section?)

-- Help your child think about weight comparisons (e.g., what does a pound of string beans feel like compared to half of a pound?
-How heavy is a gallon of milk compared to a quart?).
+- Help your child think about weight comparisons.
+(What does a pound of string beans feel like compared to half a pound?
+How heavy is a gallon of milk compared to a quart?)

 At the library:

-- Explore how the books are organized on the shelves (e.g., are there certain areas just for children in the library?
-Are certain topics clustered together?).
+- Explore how the books are organized on the shelves.
+(Are there certain areas just for children in the library?
+Are certain topics clustered together?)

 - While reading a book together, count the items you see on each page and make comparisons regarding objects.

-- Limit the amount of books that your child can take home from the library and count the books she selects with that limit in mind.
+- Limit the number of books that your child can take home from the library and count the books she selects with that limit in mind.